splashkit/the-programmers-field-guide/docs/part-0/00-introduction.md

 We conclude the book in **Part 4** where we look at how to use the things you have learnt to build a range of real-world software systems.
 This will give you an initial look at how to use the things you have learnt, with professional tools, to create any kind of software system.

-## What tools do I need?
+## What do I need?

 Programming is a practical skill that will require time and effort to master.
 In order to practice, you will need access to a computer and a set of programming tools.
 The tasks and activities in the Programmer’s Field Guide are designed to work on a range of computers, and will use free and open source tools.

 While you could use any computer, the field guide targets the [Raspberry Pi](https://www.raspberrypi.org) single-board computer.
 If you can get yourself a Raspberry Pi, then you will be set for the journey.
 For the adventurous, we recommend the **Programmers Multi-Tool** - a custom designed hardware setup.
 This can be your physical companion on your quest to acquire mastery of the field.
+[Chapter 2](computer-use) has the instructions on getting your Raspberry Pi or computer setup, and will get you started using command line tools.

 :::note